Lewis H. Brown (American football)

-Lewis H. Brown (born 1909, date of death unknown) was a quarterback for the Nebraska Cornhuskers from 1929 to 1931, while playing for coach Dana X. Bible.
+Lewis H. Brown (born 1909, died 1965) was a quarterback for the Nebraska Cornhuskers from 1929 to 1931, while playing for coach Dana X. Bible.
 Brown lettered in 1930 and 1931, and started at quarterback in 1931.
 That season, he led the Cornhuskers to an 8-2 record, and an undefeated Big Six record and conference title.

 A native of Wisner, Nebraska, Brown wore jersey #17 throughout his Cornhusker career, and was the first of three Wisner High School graduates to star at Nebraska in the 1930s.
 His cousin, Jerry LaNoue, would follow Brown to Nebraska, where he would earn All Big Six honors at quarterback; in turn, it was LaNoue who encouraged fellow Wisner native Warren Alfson to become a Cornhusker football player.
 Alfson ultimately earned All-America recognition as a guard in 1940.

 Like Alfson and LaNoue, Brown worked for some time in order to save enough money to attend Nebraska.